3 reasons to add railings to your deck

 A deck without a railing may just seem like a patio that you occasionally frequent.
 By enclosing the area with a capped composite railing, your deck will be an expansion of your house.
 You'll be able to set it up just as you would the interior of your home to ensure your theme continues throughout your space.
 Add a picnic table or lounge chairs to create a comfortable room.
 You can also set up lighting or hang plants off of the railing to make it cozier.

-To learn more about how a railing can improve your deck, request a free sample of composite materials from DuraLife Decking.
+To learn more about how a railing can improve your deck, request a sample of composite materials from DuraLife Decking.